-1.1 As is set out above, Section 41 of the Biodiversity Act (Act 10 of 2004) simply provides that a bioregional plan must: 1.1.1 Contain measures for the effective management of biodiversity and the components of biodiversity in the region; 1.1.2 Provide for monitoring of the plan; and 1.1.3 Be consistent with- the Biodiversity Act; the national environmental management principles set out in Chapter 2 of NEMA; the national biodiversity framework ("the NBF"); and any relevant international agreements binding on South Africa.

-1.2 As such, the Biodiversity Act does not set detailed requirements regarding the form and content of a bioregional plan.
+- 1.1 Section 41 of the Biodiversity Act simply provides that a bioregional plan must: - 1.1.1 Contain measures for the effective management of biodiversity and the components of biodiversity in the region; - 1.1.2 Provide for monitoring of the plan; and - 1.1.3 Be consistent with - the Biodiversity Act; - the national environmental management principles set out in Chapter 2 of NEMA: - the national biodiversity framework ("the NBF"); and - any relevant international agreements binding on South Africa. - 1.2 As such, the Biodiversity Act does not set detailed requirements regarding the form and content of a bioregional plan.
 For this reason SANBI at the request of the Minister and DEAT have developed this Guideline on the form and content of a bioregional plan in close consultation with relevant stakeholders and experts.